JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/script.md

 ...

 You will, if you choose to do so, be participating in a series of tests.
+These tests will be explained as and when they occur.
+You are free to stop the experiment at any time.
+Tests will be repeated for a series of different representations of 4D objects.
+The representation will be explained to you, prior to starting the next stage of testing.
+After each stage of testing, you will be shown a graph to indicate your performance between different representations.

 ## Survey 2
 <!--